JustinSDK/dotSCAD/docs/lib3x-fibonacci_lattice.md

 # fibonacci_lattice

 Creates visually even spacing of n points on the surface of the sphere.
 Nearest-neighbor points will all be approximately the same distance apart.
-There're max 21 spirals on the sphere.

 (It's called "visually even spacing" because only the vertices of the 5 [Platonic solids](https://en.wikipedia.org/wiki/Platonic_solid) can be said to be truly evenly spaced around the surface of a sphere.)